On appearances, the grants we award are not big and splashy in terms of specific amounts, but they are significant in far more lasting ways.

 2. Year founded

-5. The organization must explain how it will use the grant money, if awarded, keeping in mind that the Foundation prefers to give grants to projects, funds and plans that will have a more lasting impact.
+6. The organization must explain how it will use the grant money if awarded, keeping in mind that the Foundation prefers to give grants to projects, causes, and plans that will have a more lasting impact.
+Generally speaking, we do not directly fund crisis or emergency types of needs, but we have awarded grants to organizations whose mission is focused on emergency needs.

-There is no special form to use or deadline for sending in an applications.
-They can be sent in year-round to our email address
+There is no special form to use or deadline for sending in an application.
+You may apply anytime by sending in your information to: HNGFHorizon@gmail.com